FAQs about IB at Baldwin

 The criterion varies from one university to another and from one country to another.
 Generally, universities give credit to higher level subjects with grades (5-7) and up to one year college credit for a good IB diploma score.
 Due to the fact that the requirements of individual universities or countries are constantly changing, the School cannot guarantee recognition of the IB Diploma or IB certificate.
 It is the sole responsibility of students and their parents to verify the university/country requirements prior to initiating the IB Program.
 The IBO website provides a searchable database of countries and their recognition policies.
 It is strongly recommended that parents contact the universities directly to verify that the information is up to date.
 Visit the International Baccalaureate Organization’s website http://www.ibo.org for more details.

-How will this change or impact my child’s college applications and/or acceptances?
+How will this impact my child’s college applications?

 The IB gives our students even greater market leverage.